 - Objective To quantitatively characterize transverse dural sinuses (TS) on magnetic resonance venography (MRV) in patients with idiopathic intracranial hypertension (IIH), compared to healthy controls, using a computer assisted detection (CAD) method.
 Materials and Methods We retrospectively analyzed MRV studies of 38 IIH patients and 30 controls, matched by age and gender.
 Data analysis was performed using a specially developed Matlab algorithm for vessel cross-sectional analysis.
 The cross-sectional area and shape measurements were evaluated in patients and controls.
-Results Mean, minimal, and maximal cross-sectional areas as well as volumetric parameters of the right and left transverse sinuses were significantly smaller in IIH patients than in controls (p 50% of the entire length of the TS, i.e. the TS was hypoplastic.
+Results Mean, minimal, and maximal cross-sectional areas as well as volumetric parameters of the right and left transverse sinuses were significantly smaller in IIH patients than in controls (p < .005 for all).
+Idiopathic intracranial hypertension patients showed a narrowed segment in both TS, clustering near the junction with the sigmoid sinus.
+In 36% (right TS) and 43% (left TS), the stenosis extended to >50% of the entire length of the TS, i.e. the TS was hypoplastic.
 Narrower vessels tended to have a more triangular shape than did wider vessels.
 Conclusion Using CAD we precisely quantified TS stenosis and its severity in IIH patients by cross-sectional and volumetric analysis.
 This method can be used as an exact tool for investigating mechanisms of IIH development and response to treatment.